 - Expected Release Date (for sentenced inmates)

-- Correctly input the inmate’s full legal name.
-Minor errors can prevent results from appearing.
+- Double-check the spelling of the inmate’s full legal name, as minor errors may prevent results from appearing.

-- Try using alternative names or partial names if necessary.
+- Consider using partial names or known aliases if necessary.

-- If you don’t find results, contact the jail directly to confirm the inmate’s status.
+- If no results appear, contact the jail directly to confirm the inmate’s status.

-This tool is regularly updated, ensuring that you access the most current information regarding the inmates.
+This lookup tool is regularly updated, ensuring you receive the most current information regarding inmates’ statuses.

 Contact the Jail Directly

-You can call the county jail’s public information number to speak with staff who can assist you in finding an inmate.
-Have details ready, such as the inmate’s full name, birth date, or booking number if known.
+Call the public information number of the county jail to speak with staff who can assist you in locating an inmate.
+Be ready to provide relevant details, such as the inmate’s full name, date of birth, or booking number if available.

 Visit the Jail in Person